corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Feeling un-energized by Betharian Power Plants?
 Or un-entertained by Alien Zoos?
 Then this mod is for you!
 Betharian Power Plants provide a hefty boost to Technician base energy output and add extra generator district slots to the planet.
 Now that Betharian Stone can be put to good use powering your empire's progress!
 Alien Zoos have once again found space for a Culture Worker job, as well as an additional Culture Worker per 25 Pops.
 On top of that, the Zoo boosts Culture Worker output by 15%.
 Celebrate the supremacy of your empire's culture and achievement in gathering specimens from across the galaxy!

-Other ways the celebrate your empire's culture now again include constructing Leisure Districts on habitats (once again 2 Entertainers and a Culture Worker) and Leisure Arcologies on ecumenopoleis (once again 3 Entertainers and 3 Culture Workers).
-With the introduction of ethic-specific Culture Worker bonuses in Stellaris version 3.5 "Fornax," the job again has a unique identity beyond "society researcher."

 # Changes

 Betharian Power Plants boost Technician output by base energy output by +2 and provide +4 generator district slots to the planet.
 Alien Zoos provide +2 Entertainer jobs and +1 Culture Worker job, as +1 additional Culture Worker job per 25 Pops, and +15% Culture Worker output.
-Leisure Districts on habitats again provide +2 Entertainer jobs and +1 Culture Worker job and Leisure Arcologies on ecumenopoleis provide +3 Entertainer jobs, +3 Culture Worker jobs.

 ## Compatibility

 As the title suggests, this mod overwrites the entries for the Betharian Power Plant and Alien Zoo (`building_betharian_power_plant` and `building_xeno_zoo`).
 In order to be able to grant Culture Workers a specific bonus, it was necessary to override their economic category `planet_culture_workers`.
 Also overridden is the Betharian Fields deposit `d_betharian_deposit` - it is now slightly more likely to occur on dry planets.
-Finally, the Leisure Arcology `district_arcology_leisure` and Leisure District `district_hab_cultural` are overridden in order to reintroduce Culture Workers.

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

 ## Known Issues

-Overriding a building, deposit, district, or economic category causes the game to log errors noting the overrides.
-Expect to see six lines in the error.log file like these:
+Overriding a building, deposit, or economic category causes the game to log errors noting the overrides.
+Expect to see four lines in the error.log file like these:

 ```
 [15:16:45][game_singleobjectdatabase.h:165]: Object with key: planet_culture_workers already exists, using the one at  file: common/economic_categories/10_building_deposit_enhancements_economic_category_overrides.txt line: 1
-[15:16:48][game_singleobjectdatabase.h:165]: Object with key: district_arcology_leisure already exists, using the one at  file: common/districts/11_building_deposit_enhancements_arcology_district_overrides.txt line: 1
-[15:16:48][game_singleobjectdatabase.h:165]: Object with key: district_hab_cultural already exists, using the one at  file: common/districts/13_building_deposit_enhancements_habitat_district_overrides.txt line: 5
 [15:16:48][game_singleobjectdatabase.h:165]: Object with key: building_betharian_power_plant already exists, using the one at  file: common/buildings/20_building_deposit_enhancements_deposit_building_overrides.txt line: 5
 [15:16:48][game_singleobjectdatabase.h:165]: Object with key: building_xeno_zoo already exists, using the one at  file: common/buildings/20_building_deposit_enhancements_deposit_building_overrides.txt line: 95
 [15:16:56][game_singleobjectdatabase.h:165]: Object with key: d_betharian_deposit already exists, using the one at  file: common/deposits/11_building_deposit_enhancements_planetary_deposit_overrides.txt line: 8